 A first-of its kind outage tracking and planning tool to maximise generation from distributed energy resources (DERs), which are often renewable energy.

-We aim to develop a scalable network Outage Planning Tracking Tool (OPTT) that will have a customer-facing web portal to provide information about generation customer curtailments and shutdowns to our customers, and will provide an interface for our customers to engage with our Outage Planners.
+With our project partners Cyient, we developed a scalable network outage planning, tracking and integration platform (OPTIP) with a customer-facing web portal to provide information about generation customer curtailments and shutdowns.
+The tool also provides interface for customers to engage with our Outage Planners.

-The project will introduce a new piece of software that is unproven in GB in the form of the OPTT.
-In addition to this, the project will enable the introduction of novel operational practices relating to outage planning for the GB distribution system, including the engagement with customers to enable optimal outage scheduling.
+Network Vision introduced new operational practices relating to outage planning for the GB distribution system, including the engagement with customers to enable optimal outage scheduling.

 This solution is innovative as it enables centralised information management and coordination to minimise the costs associated with outage planning both for network licensees and customers.
-As supported by our January 2018 RFI and by reaching out to other DNOs, we believe that there is no existing solution that provides the benefits of OPTT and recognises the rapid growth of DG and DER solutions within the networks.
-Furthermore, OPTT will enable an innovative approach to outage planning that will actively take into account DER customer input, and will enable closer customer engagement than has been previously possible.
+We believe that there is no prior existing solution that provides the benefits of Network Vision and recognises the rapid growth of DG and DER solutions within the networks.
+Furthermore, Network Vision enables an innovative approach to outage planning that takes DER customer input into account, and enables closer customer engagement than has been previously possible.